China Gambling Regulation

 1The Criminal Law of China

 Most forms of gambling became illegal after the Communist Party of China rose to power in 1949.
-The main piece of legislation that applies to gambling is the Criminal Law of China and more specifically, Article 303.
-It states that persons who organize gambling for profit, run gambling houses, or make gambling their profession face sentences of up to three years in prison plus fines.
-Such individuals might also become subject to public surveillance and criminal detention.
+The main piece of legislation governing gambling is the Criminal Law of China, specifically Article 303.
+It states that persons who organize gambling for profit, operate gambling houses, or make gambling their profession face sentences of up to three years in prison plus fines.
+Such individuals may also be subject to public surveillance and criminal detention.

 2Amendments to the Chinese Criminal Law

-An amendment of the Criminal Law sheds further clarification on Article 303.
-The amended version of the article states that individuals who open casinos in mainland China are liable for criminal detention, surveillance, fines, and up to five years in prison.
-Depending on the severity of the transgression, the term of the imprisonment might reach up to ten years.
-The amendment stipulates that organizing Chinese nationals to partake in gambling activities outside the country is also a punishable criminal offense.
+An amendment to the Criminal Law provides further clarification of Article 303.
+The amended article states that individuals who open casinos in mainland China are subject to criminal detention, surveillance, fines, and up to five years in prison.
+Depending on the severity of the offense, the imprisonment term can reach up to ten years.
+The amendment also stipulates that organizing Chinese nationals to take part in gambling activities outside the country is a punishable criminal offense.

 3What Constitutes Illegal Gambling Organization?

-Another breach of the Interpretation is gathering more than three people for gambling purposes whose cumulative stakes exceed ¥50,000.
-Organizing more than ten Chinese nationals to participate in gambling abroad and receiving a commission, rebates, or referral fees from them is also a violation that constitutes “crowd gambling”.
+Another breach of the Interpretation involves gathering more than three people for gambling purposes whose cumulative stakes exceed ¥50,000.
+Organizing more than ten Chinese nationals to participate in gambling abroad and receiving commissions, rebates, or referral fees from them is also a violation that constitutes “crowd gambling”.

 4Online Gambling Is Also Illegal

-The 2005 Interpretation provides several more examples of illegal gambling activities for profit.
-These include launching an online gambling site, taking bets on behalf of one such site, and acting as its agent.
-According to Article 3 of the Interpretation, Chinese nationals who establish gaming sites in neighboring countries to attract China citizens as their main clientele are in breach of the law.
+The 2005 Interpretation provides several additional examples of illegal gambling activities conducted for profit.
+These include launching an online gambling site, taking bets on behalf of such a site, and acting as its agent.
+According to Article 3 of the Interpretation, Chinese nationals who establish gaming sites in neighboring countries to attract Chinese citizens as their main clientele are in breach of the law.

-Printing or selling state lottery tickets without authorization constitutes illegal business operation under Article 225 of the Criminal Law.
-The same goes for organizing underage persons to partake in gambling.
-Individuals guilty of these violations will have their illegal gambling equipment and revenue confiscated by the state.
+Printing or selling state lottery tickets without authorization constitutes an illegal business operation under Article 225 of the Criminal Law.
+The same applies to organizing underage persons to partake in gambling.
+Individuals found guilty of these violations will have their illegal gambling equipment and revenue confiscated by the state.

 The Interpretation expressly states that playing recreationally for small stakes is not considered illegal gambling.
-The same goes for entertainment halls and gaming facilities that collect fees for their services, for example, bowling venues and arcade halls.
-Playing cards or chess in public places for non-profit purposes is legal as well.
+The same holds true for entertainment halls and gaming facilities that collect fees for their services, such as bowling venues and arcade halls.
+Playing cards or chess in public places for non-profit purposes is also legal.

 Legal Forms of Gambling in China and Their Regulators

-Despite its uncompromising stance on gambling, China still has two legal forms of betting.
-Both operate with the authorization of the Central People’s Government, which is also the primary authority to grant lottery licenses.
-The entire state lottery sector is subject to the oversight of the Ministry of Finance.
+Despite its uncompromising stance on gambling, China still permits two legal forms of betting.
+Both operate under the authorization of the Central People’s Government, which is also the primary authority for granting lottery licenses.
+The entire state lottery sector is overseen by the Ministry of Finance.
 Chinese legislation prohibits the sale and distribution of foreign lotteries within the country.

 The Welfare Lottery